 Since writing that book, I’ve changed my perspective a little.

 I’m still sticking to the first three phases, but I’ve changed how I view life after 55.
-Actually, my experience in Strategic Coach changed my mind.
+My experience as Strategic Coach changed my mind.

 I have always wanted to live to be 100, and the lifespan pattern of women in my family supports that.

 But, we are learning more and more every day about medicine and health, and people are living longer.
-And, God willing, I want to live a vibrant and productive life all the way up until the end.
+And, God willing, I want to live a vibrant and productive life up until the end.

 If that happens, what could I do with that time?
 What could you do?